march93/current-weather/README.md

 # Current Weather

 Displays the current, minimum, and maximum temperatures of Toronto, Montreal, and Ottawa in Celcius.
-This web app is built with React and utilizes the public APIs from https://openweathermap.org/.
+This web app is built with React/Redux and utilizes the public APIs from https://openweathermap.org/.

 ## Getting Started